translationalneuromodeling/tapas/sem/README.md

 ```

 ## Constraints
-It is possible to enforce constraints on the parameters of a model
+It is possible to enforce constraints on the model parameters
-across conditions of a single subject using a *projection matrix*.
+across conditions using a *projection matrix*.
 This matrix, *J*, should have *M* times 11 rows and *K* columns,
 where *M* is the number of conditions and *K* is the number of free
 parameters.